-The entities that are required to be included in the combined financial statements of Capital Securities Corporation as of and for the year ended December 31, 2021 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with International Financial Reporting Standards No. 10 by the Financial Supervisory Commission, "Consolidated Financial Statements."
+The entities that are required to be included in the combined financial statements of Capital Securities Corporation as of and for the year ended December 31, 2022 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with International Financial Reporting Standards No. 10, "Consolidated Financial Statements." endorsed by the Financial Supervisory Commission of the Republic of China.
 In addition, the information required to be disclosed in the combined financial statements is included in the consolidated financial statements.
 Consequently, Capital Securities Corporation and Subsidiaries do not prepare a separate set of combined financial statements.

-Company name: Capital Securities Corporation Chairman: Jiunn-Chih Wang Date: March 14, 2022
+Company name: Capital Securities Corporation

+Chairman: Jiunn-Chih Wang

+Date: March 13, 2023